 As part of our goal to promote entrepreneurship, GRCA established the Business Idea Challenge.
 The competition is open to undergraduate students from Albright College, Alvernia University, Kutztown University, Penn State Berks and Reading Area Community College.
 Students develop a Business Idea Plan using resources provided by the Chamber, and submit the comprehensive plan for judging.
 Finalists are selected to present their pitch to a panel of judges from local business organizations.
 They receive valuable feedback from our panel of judges, similar to Shark Tank on TV.
 Awards are presented to the winners at a Chamber Board Meeting, where students are celebrated for their product/service ideas.
 Program is currently being redeveloped – please inquire if you’d like to be a part of the newly developed model!

-To learn more about any of our talent development programs, or our workforce initiatives, contact Ellen Albright, Director – Workforce Development.
+To learn more about any of our talent development initiatives, or our workforce programs, contact Ellen Albright, Director – Workforce Development.

 Incumbent Worker Training/ Upskilling

 GRCA is a leading provider in customized and public training for our employers.
-To view the comprehensive list of programming available to employers, click here.
+View the comprehensive list of programming available to employers here.

-To learn more about our professional training and development offerings, contact Mark Dolinski, VP of Membership & Events.
+To learn more about our professional training and development offerings, contact Mark Dolinski, VP of Professional Development and Training.

 Site selectors, CEOs, hiring managers, and small business owners all seem to be facing one glaring challenge – the ability to find skilled, available, job-ready talent.
 It is with this in mind that GRCA has made talent attraction marketing a priority, putting Berks County further on the map as a great place to live, work, and play.

-To view a brief video on our community, click here.
+View a brief video on our community here.

-To learn more about our talent attraction efforts, contact Pam Shupp.
+To learn more about our talent attraction efforts, contact Ellen Albright.